karuppiah7890/cheatsheets/gcloud.md

 * How do I connect to my kubernetes cluster?

+To connect to a kubernetes cluster, you will need a kubernetes config file which has details on how to connect to the kubernetes API server.
+You can use the below command to obtain your kubernetes config file!
 Depending on if it's a zonal or regional cluster, you will need to specify `--zone` or `--region` appropriately

+The default kubernetes config file path is `$HOME/.kube/config`, if you want to change it, set the `KUBECONFIG` environment variable

 ```
 $ gcloud --project <gcp-project-id> container clusters get-credentials <gke-cluster-name> [--zone <zone-name> | --region <region-name>]